 Rotem Ritov

 • Links

-and matter builds the artistic language.
+I find it important for an artist to understand the source of his art.
+The connection between ideas and matter builds the artistic language.
 In my work I play with the obvious image and its dissolved expression to create a new and sometimes unrecognized visual language.
 I play with and combine both familiar techniques and methods I invent.
-The act of creating art is my way of living; for me it is an existence necessity.
-In some periods when I do not practice art, I feel stripped.

 The personal story of every individual is a chapter of the local history pages, the international, the urban, the political and the local / global zeitgeist.
 We are affected by our surroundings; the surrounding invades our personal space.

-parties.
+My surrounding is Israel, the stories I read in the newspaper, an environment torn between parties.
 I am both there and not there.
 It is a part of me but not part of who I am or part of my daily routine.
 I collect photos of stories from news websites on the internet, captured and written by other people, and I treat them as a representation of the world associated with me but which I never felt associated with.
 For the most part, I don't have a concrete experience of the torn places; I don't really know how they smell.

+Rotem Ritov